 Goal

-As an employee of various energy companiesIn the structuring group, your goal is to analyzedeals in order to identify the risks TradeCo is exposed to, determine how to hedge those risks, and establish theprice of the deals profit or loss of the deal.
+As an employee of various energy companies, your goal is to analyze the situation in order to identify the risks that your company is exposed to, determine how to hedge those risks, and establish the profit or loss of the deal.
 As a trader, your goal is to monitor and adjust your positions to minimize Smith Clay’s risk exposure within profit goals as the market moves.

 Tasks